mikeymicrophone/babygitter/readme.txt

 todo

 * error handling for cases such as:
+-- git is not installed
+-- wrong version of git
 -- not in repo root when run
 -- there is no public folder

 * links to github for listed commits